kellyhyun/beginner-s_luck/README.md

   Then
   Weight = 1 - ( abs(Movie_rating - Mean_rating) / 10 )
     Where, max difference allowed for movies in rating = 10.

+Weights are added together and sorted to list the movies best suited to the user.
 ```
 Once the precedence is set, the list of movies suggested should follow the structure above and output them in a correct order.